alexGalvan0/structuredPage/README.md

 ## More Learns:
-Was able to use JS to loop through the dom and add and remove classNames.
+Was able to use JS to loop through the DOM inorder to  add/remove classNames from HTML elements.
 Used functions such as:
 ```
-document.getElementsByClassName()
+document.getElementsByClassName('className');
-//   This returns a list that is iterable in a forloop.
+//    This returns an array that is iterable in a forloop.

-document.getElementbyId()
+document.getElementbyId('classNamed');
 //     This returns a single DOM element.

+domElement.classList.add('classNameToAdd');
+//    This allows you to append a className to an HTML element.

+domElemet.classList.remove('classNameToRemove);
+//    This allows you to remove a className from an HTML element.

 ```